Abbreviations : Report Help

-Based on sequence analysis and serological studies, all megalocytiviruses isolated to date appear to be strains of the same or a small number of closely-related species.
-Phylogenetic analysis indicates the presence of two clusters, one composed of RSIV, ISKNV, TRBIV, and other highly similar viruses, and a second , more distant, cluster comprised of a single isolate, SDDV (Figure 6.Iridoviridae).
+Based on sequence analysis and serological studies, all megalocytiviruses isolated to date appear to be strains of two viral species.
+Phylogenetic analysis indicates the presence of two clusters, one large cluster composed of RSIV, ISKNV, TRBIV, and other highly similar viruses, and a second, more distant, cluster comprised of a single isolate, SDDV (Figure 6.Iridoviridae).
 Whether members of the larger cluster represent distinct species, or strains of a single species, remains to be resolved.
 In general ISKNV-like viruses have been isolated from freshwater fish, whereas RSIV-like viruses infect marine fish.

-Megalocytiviruses have been named after the disease they cause (e.g., Infectious spleen and kidney necrosis virus) or the host species (red seabream iridovirus) they infect.
+Megalocytiviruses have been named after the disease they cause (e.g., infectious spleen and kidney necrosis virus, scale drop disease virus) or the host species (red seabream iridovirus) they infect.